bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 38% of people will stop engaging with a website if the content/layout is unattractive (see source - pdf file), 2 out of every 3 minutes spent on the Web are via a mobile device (see source)

-# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction   CSS best practices
+# Module 5: Designing your Web site for your audience   5.1 Introduction

 # CSS best practices